Atlanta Premises Liability Attorney

 Duty of Landlords in Negligent Security Claims

 A major component of a property owner’s duty to its patrons, and landlords to their tenants and their tenants’ guests in an apartment building or complex, is to anticipate criminal activity.
-In the context of an apartment building, the owner or landlord has a duty to uncover hidden dangers and to remove them by periodically inspecting the premises.
+In the context of an apartment building, the owner or landlord has a duty to uncover hidden dangers and remove them by periodically inspecting the premises.
 This includes taking steps to protect tenants from persons coming into the building or onto the complex and robbing or assaulting them.

 Business owners and landlords are only liable for foreseeable acts, including that of criminal activity.
 Days Inn of America, Inc. v.
 Matt, 265 Ga.
 235 (1995).
 To have a successful claim in a premises liability case alleging negligent security, the incident causing the injury must have been “…substantially similar in type to the previous criminal activities occurring on or near the premises so that a reasonable person would take ordinary precautions to protect his or her customers or tenants against the risk posed by that type of activity.”
 Id. at 792.
 This does not mean that the activity must have been exactly the same.
 A robbery, rape or assault are similarly violent.

 An inexpensive way of finding out whether the area near the premises has been subject to recent criminal activity is for the owner, or any other member of the public, to ask the local police department to provide a “crime grid.”
-This can be a graph or other document that indicates the dates, location, and types of crimes in the immediate area.
+This can be a graph or other document that indicates the dates, locations, and types of crimes in the immediate area.
 If the grid shows that there have been numerous burglaries, car break-ins, robberies, and other crimes that occurred on or near the premises, then the level of risk to the complex is high.
 This should prompt the landlord or complex officials to take positive steps such as increasing security presence to safeguard the tenants including warning residents.
 Any failure by an apartment building or complex owner to have requested and examined a crime grid could be a breach of that owner’s duty to exercise ordinary care since similar, future criminal activity was entirely foreseeable.

 If you were attacked on the premises in a known high crime area and the attacker was able to access the area through a broken door or gate, call a negligent security lawyer immediately.